Edo period police: Non-samurai police assistants

-Gōyokiki or meakashi were a non-samurai chōnin or outcast class who were hired by local residents and merchants to work as police assistants in a particular neighborhood—they were often former criminals.
+Gōyokiki or meakashi were a non-samurai burakumin or outcast class who were hired by local residents and merchants to work as police assistants in a particular neighborhood—they were often former criminals.
 The term "tesaki" was used to describe gōyokiki or meakashi later in the Edo period.

 Duties

 Investigating crimes, arresting and interrogating arrested suspects, torturing criminal suspects in order to obtain a confession, punishing convicted criminals including executions.

 Equipment

 Edo period police used a variety of armor and carried lethal and non-lethal weapons to capture criminal suspects.
 If possible, suspected criminals were taken alive.
 This meant that special weapons and tactics had to be created in order to accomplish this task.